kctrey/wxcadm/docs/wxcadm.md

     `call_forwarding`
     :   Dictionary of the Call Forwarding config as returned by Webex API

+    `call_queues`
+    :   The Call Queues that this user is an Agent for.
+        Returns:
+            list[CallQueue]: A list of the `CallQueue` instances the user belongs to

     `caller_id`
     :   Dictionary of Caller ID config as returned by Webex API